 Alert Logic helps to protect your packaged app by providing six essential security and compliance controls that allow you to assess risk, block attacks, detect threats and comply with regulatory controls:

-Let’s flesh out what that means in terms of real world protection and peace of mind.
+Let’s flesh out what that means in terms of real world application stack protection and peace of mind.
 Consider Oracle—one of our original three packaged app examples.

 Assess and Prevent Risk